Living Well NLP is a blog about improvements and new developments in NLP (Neuro-Linguistic Programming).

 - Possible NLP techniques, models, future developments, and speculations.
 (Ideas and techniques that don’t work out often provide key insights necessary for developing ideas and techniques that do work.)

-- Why/how standard NLP techniques work, plus alternate methods of getting those results.
+- Why/how various NLP techniques work, plus other ways to get those results.

 - Fundamentals of how people function.
 All effective methods of change work, rapport, and communication, including NLP, rely on these basics.
 And there is a lot more to discover!
 The more you understand the basics, the more able you become to apply NLP techniques both powerfully and flexibly.

-This blog is primarily intended for people who already know and use some NLP.
-The articles assume that you know at least a few NLP basics.
+The articles here assume that you know at least a few NLP basics.
 To make posts easier to understand, I’ve provided a glossary.
 (Glossary links look like this.)
 You can find in-depth references to many NLP techniques and terms in the articles on Steve Andreas’s website, on Steve’s blog, and in the online Encyclopedia of NLP.

 Much of the material I present here got developed in collaboration with my colleagues, including Jan (pronounced “yon”) Saeger, Michael Harris, Ron Nodvik, Steve Andreas, and others.
 My articles on this blog presents my understanding of what got developed.
 The models and distinctions used by my colleagues may differ mine.